leolochte/MLonMCU/README.md

 # Machine Learning on Microcontrollers @ ETH Zurich

+This repository contains a collection of programming exercises (`ex1`–`ex8`) and their corresponding solutions (`sol1`–`sol8`).
+Each exercise is structured to progressively build skills and understanding in deploying ML models on edge devices.

+## Notes

+Exercises and solutions may continue to be updated based on corrections or improvements.
+Feel free to open issues if you find any bugs or inconsistencies!

 ## Contributing

 We welcome contributions to this project!
 If you would like to contribute, follow these steps: